punkave/best-practices/JavaScript/articles/javascript-style-guide.md

 * The constructor takes one argument, `options`, which is an object.
 This makes it easier to extend the code without bc breaks (*backwards compatibility*).

-* The `this` keyword is used exactly once, to capture the object in `self`, a lexically scoped variable that always refers to the same things, *even in a callback function or jQuery event handler*.
-And we never, ever use it again.
+* The `this` keyword is used exactly once, to capture the object in `self`, a lexically scoped variable that always refers to the same thing, *even in a callback function or jQuery event handler*.
+And we never, ever touch `this` again.
+Learn to love `self`, as the lady sings.

 * You can have "private properties" of the class just by using `var` statements in the constructor.
 You can also have "public properties" by setting properties of `self`.